takennot/Flowerless_Spiritfarer/README.md

 If you do not have a backup, then download original dll file from [here](https://github.com/takennot/Flowerless_Spiritfarer/raw/main/Assembly-CSharp_clean.dll).
 Don't forget to rename it to `Assembly-CSharp.dll`!

+If the method did not work for whatever reason - go to steam library, right click on the game, properties --> local files --> Verify integrity